Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Web/Azure Web Developer Associate/CodeCamp Course/APIM/APIM - Dapr Integration Policies.md

 #azure #az-204 #xml

 #### Send Request to a Service
-Uses [[CodeCamp - Dapr|Dapr]] runtime to locate and reliably communicate with a Dapr microservice.
+Uses [[CodeCamp - Distributed Application Runtime|Dapr]] runtime to locate and reliably communicate with a Dapr microservice.

 #### Send Message to Pub/Sub Topic
 uses Dapr runtime to publish a message to a Publish/Subscribe topic.